San Francisco Zoo & Gardens

 CHALLENGE:

 The nearly 100-year-old Zoo had no existing creative brand standards, style guide, or creative assets aside from the Zoo logo.
-Nor did it have any existing messaging, marketing strategy.
+Nor did they have any existing messaging or marketing strategy.
 My task was to drive attendance for the third annual Sunset Fridays, an eight-week summer concert series at the San Francisco Zoo & Gardens.

-The pre-existing media buy was limited, as was the production budget.
+Finally, the pre-existing media buy was limited, as was the production budget.
 The bigger issue was the media buy itself because it wasn’t based on current, unbiased consumer market research.
-I led the Creative Strategy, Creative Direction, Copywriting and Editing.
+I led Creative Strategy, Creative Direction, Copywriting and Editing.
+I also served as the Project Lead/Project Manager, Co-Producer, and Media Advisor.

-We also introduced unique URLS for each radio station and streaming platform to drive better understanding of where the traffic was coming from.
-Previously there were no metrics or tracking methodology.
+We also introduced unique URL’s for each radio station and streaming platform to drive better understanding of where the traffic was coming from.
+Previously there were no analytics, metrics, or tracking methodology.

 RESULTS:

-A fresh, fun, and memorable branded broadcast campaign that didn’t sound like instantly forgettable spots that clutter the airwaves.
+A fresh, fun, and memorable branded broadcast campaign that didn’t sound like everything else on air.
 Introducing unique URL trackers helped us understand which stations performed best.
-But only to a point.
-Because the pre-existing media plan wasn’t based on data or unbiased consumer market research.

-The bottom line is no matter how terrific a brand campaign is executed, without a well-researched and thoughtful media strategy and plan.
-I was successful in persuading the Zoo to cancel the remainder of its radio media spend, saving 25% of the entire 2024-2025 media budget, preventing further waste.
+The bottom line is well-executed brand campaigns must be supported with unbiased data derived from a well-researched media strategy and plan.
+The result?
+Overall attendance was flat over the previous year.
+Fortunately, I was successful in persuading the Zoo to cancel the remainder of its radio media spend, saving 25% of the entire 2024-2025 media budget, preventing further waste.